 After working as a travel writer in Africa, Inara moved to Macao in 2011.
 Since then, she has been freelance writing for publications in Macao and Hong Kong covering dining, travel and lifestyle, as well as writing social media posts for some of Macao’s biggest resorts.
 When she isn’t writing, you can find her at home wrangling her three kids.
 Follow her on instagram: @inara121

 José Luís de Sales Marques was born and raised in Macao.
 After a degree in Economics in Portugal, returned to Macao and worked with the government starting in 1983.
 He was mayor of the City Hall (Leal Senado) for eight years and has been the president of the Institute of European Studies of Macau since 2002.
 He is also the president of the Council of Macanese Communities.

 Kate Springer is a Hong Kong-based freelance journalist and editor who covers lifestyle, travel, social justice issues and wellness.
 Her work has been published by more than 30 publications including CNN, BBC, Travel & Leisure, Condé Nast Traveler, The Independent, Tatler, and the South China Morning Post, among others.
-She is the managing editor of Macao News, the managing editor of Ariana magazine and the editor of The Correspondent, the Hong Kong Foreign Correspondents’ Club’s dedicated magazine.
+She is the managing editor of Macao News and the editor of The Correspondent, the Hong Kong Foreign Correspondents’ Club’s dedicated magazine.
 Kate is also the director of boutique content agency Springer Creative.